finale-lua/sample-clib/README.md

 # sample-clib
-Sample C library that can be loaded by Lua on Finale (_RGP Lua_ plugin).
+Sample C++ library that can be loaded by Lua on Finale (_RGP Lua_ plugin).

-If you wish to write your own C library that can be loaded into lua scripts running under _RGP Lua_, you can use the build files (and sample source code) as a template.
+If you wish to write your own C or C++ library that can be loaded into lua scripts running under _RGP Lua_, you can use the build files (and sample source code) as a template.
 You can similarly use it to build existing libraries from open-source projects.

-The sample libary has exactly one function, `plusone`, that adds one to an input number.

-To call it:
+To access functions in the library:

 - Copy the output library `sampleclib.dll` (Windows) or `sampleclib.dylib` (macOS) to the same folder as your script.
 - Configure your script in _RGP Lua_.